 Your clients should be clear on your billing policy, so they’re clear on:

 - How soon they need to pay

 Write this out clearly and make it available to all new clients.

-Law firm billing descriptions should not be too long or too short on your invoices.
+Legal firm billing descriptions should neither be too long or too short.
 They should provide the right amount of context and information to leave the client satisfied that they’ve received the value they’re paying for.
-Clear law firm billing descriptions lead to fewer disputes later on in a case.
+Clear billing descriptions lead to fewer disputes later on in a case.

 - “Met with client to review wills and answer questions”